realsuayip/django-questions/readme.md

 20. Say you are coding in a context where it is not possible import the desired model class due to circular imports.
 How would you acquire this model class?

+21. Other than omitting `prefetch_related` and `select_related`, what are some common mistakes developers make that slow down Django applications?

+22. You are assigned to monitor a Django application in production; your aim is to find possible bottlenecks and optimize overall performance of the application.
+What tools are you going to use?
+By giving example cases, what type of solutions could you implement?

+23. What is 'middleware'?
+Can you name some middleware classes that are provided by Django, with their purpose?
+Could you tell of an example where you needed to use a middleware?

+24. Clients complain about the slowness of the Django admin site.
+What could be the reasons behind this issue, and how would you improve it?

+25. Can you differentiate model methods and model manager methods?
+In what cases using one suits better than the other?

+26. One could hook up the `post_save` signal to do processing after the model instance is saved, it is also possible to override `save()` model method to do the same work.
+Which method would you use in which case?

+27. If you omit `related_name` on a `ForeignKey` field, what does Django set as default?

+28. A developer converts `ForeignKey` with `unique=True` to `OneToOneField`, knowing these two correspond to the same structure in the database.
+Would this conversion break anything in the domain of Django?
+If so, how?

+29. In QuerySets, what is the difference between using one filter with many arguments versus chaining multiple filters?

+30. What does the phrase “QuerySets are lazy” mean?
+Give some instances where a QuerySet would get evaluated.